 The materials and craftsmanship behind the light is just as important as the lighting fixture itself.
 Some brands like Hammerton Forge, who created the light shown on this modern porch, forge their own metals and craft their lights by hand.
 This may come with a larger price tag, but the style and quality is well with it as the fixtures dramatically impacts the design of your home's exterior.

 Any exterior wall lights that you use should look great in their immediate area and from different perspectives.
-With this mindset, you will be able to choose outdoor wall lights that work near doorways, windows, and garages in tandem to create a cohesive design that is consistent from every perspective.
+With this mindset, you will be able to choose outdoor wall lights that work near doorways, driveways, and garages in tandem to create a cohesive design that is consistent from every perspective.

 Although deck and porch wall lights are often used for aesthetic purposes and general lighting, they can also create task lighting for nearby areas.
 In this case, the lights highlight a small gardening table for plants.
 If you want your lights to serve a practical function, consider the lighting temperature, lighting direction, and brightness of your outdoor wall lights.